 One thing you’ll realize while going through his slides is the number of decisions you, as a software engineer, will have to make regarding even one aspect of your app or website.
-In this case, we’re talking about scaling (Voss was able to write 22+ chapters on scaling alone, and that’s but one part of engineering an app).
-During the talk, I had the feeling that Laurie had either experienced these scenarios himself or knew someone who had, which adds greater credence in making sure that I can recall Laurie’s advice when the time is right, even if I don’t hit these types of decisions for years to come.
+In this case, we’re talking about scaling (Voss was able to write 22+ chapters on scaling alone, and that's but one part of engineering an app).
+During the talk, I had the feeling that Laurie had either experienced these scenarios himself or knew someone who had, which adds greater credence to making sure that I can recall Laurie's advice when the time is right, even if I don't hit these types of decisions for years to come.

 My main takeaway from his talk was the simple yet powerful sentence he ended with.
 “The way to scale any application is: carefully.”
 In the age when new frameworks are constantly being created and marketed as the solution for your situation, it can be very tempting to think that "new" equates to "best".

 Rather than running wildly into these framework’s open arms, I’ll now approach more skeptically while keeping in mind that the application I’m building is unique.
 The next application I build will be unique as well, and the solutions from before may no longer be applicable.
 Learning how to do my due diligence could very well be the difference between a successful app and a garbage fire.
 (After Laurie’s talk, I’ve even found myself weighing the pros and cons between NPM packages I install.)

 Dale's "Making the Jump" talk at DinosaurJS 2017